tess1o/geopulse/docs-website/docs/system-administration/configuration/oidc-sso.md

 - Check that individual provider `_ENABLED=true` settings are configured
 - Ensure all required properties (client-id, client-secret, discovery-url) are provided
 - Check application logs for provider initialization errors

+**Account linking errors:**

+- If auto-link is disabled, users must verify identity before linking new OIDC providers
+- Check that the email from OIDC provider matches the existing account email exactly
+- Review application logs for security warnings related to account linking